PingjunChen/tissueloc/README.md

 Citing
 -------------
-``tissueloc`` is published in the Journal of Open Source Software - if it's ever useful for your research please consider citing it:
+``tissueloc`` is published in the Journal of Open Source Software - please cite if it's useful for your research:
 ```
 @article{chen2019tissueloc,
   author    = {Pingjun Chen and Lin Yang},